dbgoodman/splicemod/README.md

 the deprecated `motif` package.
 It is recommended that you install the requirements in a python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

+## Running splicemod

+After installing the required data and python packages, Splicemod can be run from the base directory with the command:

+	`python src/ensembl.py`

 ## Data required

 * Motif definitions are included in the `data/motifs` dir.